rgattoni/VIO-project-with-Kimera_VIO/README.md

 # Repository Structure
-provide an overview of project's folder and file organization
+Provide an overview of project's folder and file organization

 # Demo Instructions
-include all commands to reproduce the demo
+Include all commands to reproduce the demo
 The first step to do is to collect data using respectively "Crazyradio" and Wifi of AI_deck.
 So connect via USB the "Crazyradio" to the PC and then turn on "Crazyflie".
 Now You should open a terminal and execute `$ cfclient`, insert the correct address, click connect and then select "save" and "write to file" the correct configuratiuon inside "Log block".
 In parallel with this, open another terminal and execute inside a virtual environment the following commands

      `$ cd aideck-gap8-examples/examples/other/wifi-img-streamer`